Sir-Serpentine/SBS/README.md

-# ScreenBackupScript
+# ScreenshotsBackupScript
-A PowerShell script to backup screenshots to a separate drive.
+A PowerShell script to backup screenshots to a zip in a different directory.